 The Committee noted that, as some patients are not able to tolerate chemotherapy due to toxicities, the eligible population of patients for pembrolizumab may be greater than estimated in the budget impact analysis.
 Furthermore, the eligible population including patients with locally advanced disease who are not eligible for potentially curative concurrent chemoradiotherapy would further increase the budget impact of pembrolizumab reimbursement.
 The number of prevalent and new cases of locally advanced or metastatic NSCLC may be large. pERC noted that the budget impact analysis was sensitive to increases in the treatment rate, treatment duration, and PD-L1 testing rate, as well as to funding of a second-line anti-PD-1. pERC noted that jurisdictions will need to consider the uncertainty in these factors during implementation.
-Overall, due to the large incidence and prevalent population of patient with metastatic NSCLC, the high cost of pembrolizumab, and the unknown number of patients that would receive the full 35 cycles or re-treatment, pERC concluded that a substantial reduction in drug price would be required to improve cost-effectiveness and affordability to an acceptable level.
+Overall, due to the large incidence and prevalent population of patient with metastatic NSCLC, the high cost of pembrolizumab, and the unknown but potentially long duration of treatment, pERC concluded that a substantial reduction in drug price would be required to improve cost-effectiveness and affordability to an acceptable level.

-pERC noted that in KEYNOTE-024, the maximum number of cycles of pembrolizumab that patients received was 26 cycles and were permitted up to 35 cycles, pERC recognized that the actual treatment duration of pembrolizumab is unknown as no patients received the full 35 cycles and that provinces would need to address this issue upon implementation of pembrolizumab funding. pERC also discussed that the possibility of pseudoprogression (whereby some patients technically meet RECIST criteria for disease progression but do not have true progression) on immunotherapy appears less common in lung cancer (approximately 5%) than in other diseases such as melanoma. pERC also agreed that the results of the KEYNOTE-024 trial cannot be generalized to patients in whom tissue biopsy is not feasible or where the tissue specimen is inadequate to determine PD-L1 status; therefore, the Committee does not recommend reimbursement for patients whose PD-L1 status cannot be determined, pERC also discussed an amendment in the KEYNOTE-024 trial that allowed re-treatment with pembrolizumab in the trial protocol.
-In the trial patients could receive re-treatment for up to 17 cycles if patients stopped receiving pembrolizumab after receiving 35 cycles for reasons other than disease progression or intolerability, or if patients attained a complete response and stopped treatment with pembrolizumab, they may be eligible for re-treatment with pembrolizumab upon experiencing disease progression, pERC noted that in the trial, if pembrolizumab was withheld for toxicity, patients were able to resume pembrolizumab if appropriate and when toxicity had improved. pERC felt that these criteria for re-treatment with pembrolizumab following a progression-free time period and toxicity interruption were reasonable.
+pERC noted that in KEYNOTE-024, the maximum number of cycles of pembrolizumab that patients received was 26 cycles and were permitted up to 35 cycles. pERC recognized that the treatment duration of pembrolizumab is unknown and that provinces would need to address this issue upon implementation of pembrolizumab funding, pERC also discussed that the possibility of pseudoprogression (whereby some patients technically meet RECIST criteria for disease progression but do not have true progression) on immunotherapy appears less common in lung cancer (approximately 5%) than in other diseases such as melanoma. pERC also agreed that the results of the KEYNOTE-024 trial cannot be generalized to patients in whom tissue biopsy is not feasible or where the tissue specimen is inadequate to determine PD-L1 status; therefore, the Committee concluded that the recommendation does not include these groups of patients. pERC also discussed an amendment in the KEYNOTE-024 trial that allowed re-treatment with pembrolizumab in the trial protocol.
+In the trial patients could receive re-treatment for up to 17 cycles if patients stopped receiving pembrolizumab after receiving 35 cycles for reasons other than disease progression or intolerability, or if patients attained a complete response and stopped treatment with pembrolizumab, they may be eligible for re-treatment with pembrolizumab upon experiencing disease progression, pERC noted that in the trial, if pembrolizumab was withheld for toxicity, patients were able to resume pembrolizumab if appropriate and when toxicity had improved, pERC felt that these criteria for re-treatment with pembrolizumab following a progression-free time period and toxicity interruption were reasonable.